Flatheaded Appletree Borer

 Symptoms/Damage: Oval-shaped exit holes; sawdust-like frass; loose, dead tree bark.
 The larvae can eventually girdle trunks which will kill young trees and heavily-attacked trees.

 Monitoring: Watch for adult beetles May-July.

 Treatment Threshold: No threshold determined.

 Degree Day Model: None

-Management Considerations: The key to management is to maintain healthy trees.
-Preventive trunk sprays may be necessary to kill hatching larvae.
+Management Considerations: The key to management is to maintain healthy trees and remove sources of beetles, such as old orchards.
+Preventive trunk sprays may be necessary to kill larvae before they tunnel into trunks.